Coldcut: 2000s

 In 2000, the Solid Steel show moved to BBC London.

 Coldcut continued to forge interesting collaborations, including 2001's Re:volution as an EP in which Coldcut created their own political party (The Guilty Party).
 Featuring scratches and samples of Tony Blair and William Hague speeches, the 3-track EP included Nautilus' "Space Journey", which won an Intermusic contest in 2000.
 The video was widely played on MTV.
 With "Space Journey", Coldcut were arguably the first group to give fans access to the multitrack parts, or "stems" of their songs, building on the idea of interactivity and sharing from Let Us Play.

 In 2001, Coldcut produced tracks for the Sega music video game Rez.
 Rez replaced typical video-game sound effects with electronic music; the player created sounds and melodies, intended to simulate a form of synesthesia.
 The soundtrack also featured Adam Freeland and Oval.

 In 2002, while utilizing VJamm and Detraktor, Coldcut and Juxta remixed Herbie Hancock's classic "Rockit", creating both an audio and video remix.

-Working with Marcus Clements in 2002, Coldcut released the sample manipulation algorhythm from their DJamm software as a standalone VST plugin that could be used in other software, naming it the "Coldcutter".
+Working with Marcus Clements in 2002, Coldcut released the sample manipulation algorthm from their DJamm software as a standalone VST plugin that could be used in other software, naming it the "Coldcutter".

-Also in 2002, Coldcut with UK VJs Headspace (now mainly performing as the VJamm Allstars developed Gridio, an interactive, immersive audio-visual installation for the Pompidou Centre as part of the ‘'Sonic Process exhibition.
+Also in 2002, Coldcut with UK VJs Headspace (now mainly performing as the VJamm Allstars developed Gridio, an interactive, immersive audio-visual installation for the Pompidou Centre as part of the Sonic Process exhibition.
 The Sonic Process exhibition was launched at the MACBA in Barcelona in conjunction with Sónar, featuring Gridio as its centerpiece.
 In 2003, a commission for Graz led to a specially built version of Gridio, in a cave inside the castle mountain in Austria.
 Gridio was later commissioned by O2 for two simultaneous customised installations at the O2 Wireless Festivals in Leeds and London in 2007.
 That same year, Gridio was featured as part of Optronica at the opening week of the new BFI Southbank development in London.

-In 2003, Black worked with Penny Rimbaud (ex Crass) on Crass Agenda's Savage Utopia project.
+In 2003, Black worked with Penny Rimbaud (ex-Crass) on Crass Agenda's Savage Utopia project.
 Black performed the piece with Rimbaud, Eve Libertine and other players at London's Vortex Jazz Club.

 In 2004, Coldcut collaborated with American video mashup artist TV Sheriff to produce their cut-up entitled "Revolution USA".
 The tactical-media project (coordinated with Canadian art duo NomIg) followed on from the UK version and extended the premise "into an open access participatory project".
 Through the multimedia political art project, over 12 gigabytes of footage from the last 40 years of US politics were made accessible to download, allowing participants to create a cut-up over a Coldcut beat.
 Coldcut also collaborated with TV Sheriff and NomIg to produce two audiovisual pieces "World of Evil" (2004) and "Revolution '08" (2008), both composed of footage from the United States presidential elections of respective years.
 The music used was composed by Coldcut, with "Revolution '08" featuring a remix by the Qemists.